nuster1128/RecBole-MetaRec/README.md

 ![logo](asset/pics/logo.png)

-**RecBole-MetaRec** is an extended module for [RecBole](https://recbole.io), which aims to help researches to compare and develop their own models in meta learning recommendation field.
+**RecBole-MetaRec** is an extended module for [RecBole](https://recbole.io), which aims to help researchers to compare and develop their own models in the meta learning recommendation field.

-This module is totally developed based on RecBole by adding extened classes and functions, without modifying any codes of RecBole core.
-In addition, we built up extented modules with [Pytorch](https://pytorch.org).
+This module is totally developed based on RecBole by adding extended classes and functions, without modifying any codes of RecBole cores.
+In addition, we built up extended modules with [Pytorch](https://pytorch.org).

 This module can mainly provide researchers the following advantages: